B1nix/b1nix/docs/roadmap.md

 - [x] `done` Add Btrfs probing/listing metadata without treating Btrfs as a usable POSIX filesystem.
 - [x] `partial` Add mount option handling baseline.

-M21 has an initial persistent-root path for the current boot model, but it is not fully closed.
-The VFS tracks mounted sources in a mount table and exposes `mount()`, `umount()`, and `sync()` syscalls.
-The root tree is initialized with the standard terminal OS layout, and `make root-image` creates a seeded ext2 disk.
-When that disk is attached as `virtio-blk0`, ext2 is mounted at `/` and overlays the initramfs fallback files, so persistent files can live at the root while built-in `/bin/init` remains available until the full disk userland is populated.
-Remaining work: real hardware block-device coverage, mount option semantics, stronger ext2 durability tests, and clean recovery after unclean shutdown.

 ## M22: Core Terminal Utilities

 - [x] `done` Add pwd, ls, cp, mv, rm, mkdir, rmdir, chmod, chown, and ln.